econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 +++ { "part": "abstract" }

-The "life cycle model" of optimal saving for retirement is familiar to anyone who has taken an introductory economics class.
+The "life cycle model" of optimal saving for retirement is familiar to anyone who has taken an intermediate economics class.
-When hiring a financial advisor, such people probably think the advisor's job is just to tailor optimal life-cycle-model choices to their particular circumstances.
+When hiring a financial advisor, such people probably think the advisor's job is to tailor optimal life-cycle-model choices to their particular circumstances.
-But academics and advisors know that the advice about both saving and portfolio choice provided by standard academic life-cycle models is deeply problematic -- for example, most such models imply that retirees should plan to run their wealth down to zero or some small amount and then (optimally!) live pension-check to pension-check (at least approximately).
+But academics and advisors know that the advice about both saving and portfolio choice provided by standard academic life-cycle models is deeply problematic -- for example, most such models imply that retirees should plan to run their wealth down to zero or some small amount and then (optimally!) live pension-check to pension-check in their old age (at least approximately).
 This paper makes the case that recent developments in the economics literature have finally given us the tools and insights required to construct rigorous life cycle models whose advice is sensible.
-We provide one example of a simple model that can solve a number of problems by putting wealth in the utility function.
+We provide an example of a simple model that can solve a number of problems by putting wealth in the utility function.

 +++